dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-8.0/breaking-changes.md

 #### Why

 A `bool` property will not have its value sent to the database if that value is `false`, which is the CLR default.
 If the database has a default value of `true` for the column, then even though the value of the property is `false`, the value in the database ends up as `true`.
-However, in EF8, the sentinel used to determine if a property has a value or not can be changed.
+However, in EF8, the sentinel used to determine whether a property has a value can be changed.
 This is done automatically for `bool` properties with a database generated value of `true`, which means that it is no longer necessary to scaffold the properties as nullable.

 #### Mitigations